 Protection of northern Québec dogs against rabies

-People exposed to a dog from northern Québec or thinking of adopting a northern dog (in French only) (PDF 499 Kb) must be vigilant.
+People exposed to a dog from northern Québec or thinking of adopting a northern dog (PDF 104 Kb) must be vigilant.
 In this region, rabies is permanently present.

 It is recommended to vaccinate all dogs over 3 months of age in northern communities.
 Eligible communities can apply by completing the registration form (PDF 52 Kb) to the Program to provide technical assistance to Northern communities for the protection of dogs against rabies (PDF 146 Kb).